-It pains me to see luanti/minetest mods that have some common issues:
+It pains me to see luanti mods that have some common issues:

 - Un-DRY (Don’t Repeat Yourself, DRY)